 Founded in 1977 and currently on the 41st volume, the Harvard Journal of Law and Gender (originally the Harvard Women’s Law Journal) is the nation’s oldest continuously publishing feminist law journal.

 JLG is devoted to the advancement of feminist jurisprudence and the study of law and gender.
-We seek to clarify legal issues that have gendered aspects and implications, and to confront new challenges to full social equality.
-Our journal also explores the interconnections between race, class, sexuality, and gender in the law.
+We seek to clarify legal issues that have gendered aspects and implications, confront new challenges to full social equality, and explore the interconnections between race, class, sexuality, and gender in the law.

 JLG seeks both to promote discussion within feminist and progressive communities and to bring about legal and social reform.
 JLG benefits from the experiences, viewpoints, and skills of its staff, and therefore welcomes students with diverse backgrounds and interests.
 Thank you for your interest in our publication!

-Editors-In-Chief, Volume 40
+Editors-In-Chief, Volume 41